blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

     Secondly, the Skin contains each bone's name (if **Use Named Skins** is enabled), or the bone's index within the Skeleton3D list (if **Use Named Skins** is disabled).

-Together, this information is enough to tell Godot how to use the bone poses in the Skeleton3D node to render the mesh from each MeshInstance3D.
+Together, this information is enough to tell Blazium how to use the bone poses in the Skeleton3D node to render the mesh from each MeshInstance3D.
 Note that each MeshInstance3D may share binds, as is common in models exported from Blender, or each MeshInstance3D may use a separate Skin object, as is common in models